 TAKING THE SCENIC ROUTE

 From Laramie we headed North to Casper.

 In Casper, we sat down with Judy and Dennis Shepard.
-Their son Matthew Shepard was brutally beaten, burned and left to die tied BY a wooden fence in Laramie on October 6, 1998.
+Their son Matthew Shepard was brutally beaten, burned, and left to die tied by a wooden fence in Laramie on Oct.
+6, 1998.
 He was found 18 hours later and rushed to the hospital in critical condition.
 He never regained consciousness.

 His murder brought international attention to hate crimes and LGBTQ rights.
 In the aftermath of Matthew's death, Judy dedicated her life to fighting and lobbying for hate crime laws.